treep78/js-reference-types-practice/README.md

 Fork, clone, branch (practice) and npm install

 ## Objectives:
-- Practice with functions, arrays, and properties of an object literal.
+- Practice with functions, lists (arrays), and  dictionaries (object literal).
 - You may submit a pull request for this practice, but it is not required.

 ## Activity: